joshmarinacci/meowlang/blog2/blog2.md

 ```

 BinOp accepts the operation and two values to perform the operation on
 (called _operands_ in math terms).
-The resolve method will call resolve
+The `resolve` method will call `resolve`
 on the two operands, pull out the underlying javascript values, then return
 a new `MNumber` by combining them into new values.
-We could skip
+We _could_ skip
 calling resolve on the operands because `resolve()` on a plain number just returns
 itself.
-I included the resolve call here because later on the operand
+However, I included the resolve call here because later on the operand
 might not be a number.
 It might be a symbol or function instead.
-Defining eveything in terms of `resolve` keeps the code future-proof.
+Defining everything in terms of `resolve` keeps the code future-proof.

 Now we can create our new semantics operation called `toAST()`.
 Keep the
 existing operation, `calc`, in place.
 Add to it by creating a second semantics.